dade92/influx-example/README.md

 ## Run the entire application

-Run the script `run-local-environment.sh`: it will download and run  the local cache instance using Docker.
+Run the script `run-local-environment.sh`: it will download and run  the local influxdb instance using Docker.
 Then run the application.

 You can stop the image running `stop-local-environment.sh` script.